cl-tohoku/aio4-bpr-baseline/README.md

 **1. Build and run a Docker image**

 Make sure that the following files are placed under `work/` directory.
-If not, follow the first step in the previous section.
+If not, follow the first step in [Running Pipeline of Retriever and Reader](#running-pipeline-of-retriever-and-reader).

 - `biencoder.ckpt`
 - `reader.ckpt`